trioslib/trios/docs/user-guide/introduction.md

     </tr>
 </table>

-## Operators
+## WOperators

-Local image transformations estimated by TRIOS are called *WOperators* and are represented by the [`trios.WOperator`](https://github.com/trioslib/trios/blob/master/trios/woperator.py) class.
+Local image transforms (or image operators) estimated by TRIOS are called *WOperators* and are represented by the [`trios.WOperator`](https://github.com/trioslib/trios/blob/master/trios/woperator.py) class.
 In the following pages we will learn how to use instances of this class to transform images and how to estimate new local transformations.